dotnet/dotnet-docker/documentation/image-artifact-details.md

 * [ubuntu](https://hub.docker.com/_/ubuntu)
 * [buildpack-deps](https://hub.docker.com/_/buildpack-deps)

-.NET Core is dependent on those images, and the teams that build them, to satisfactorily describe the licensing and pedigree of these images.
+.NET Core is dependent on those images, and the individuals/organizations that build them, to satisfactorily describe the licensing and pedigree of these images.

-### Retrieving License Information From Base Images
+## Retrieving License Information From Base Images

 The copyright practices vary across the base images that .NET Core depends on.
 This is demonstrated via the following introspection technique, for each of the supported distros.

 Note: The output of the commands is intentionally cut-off for purposes of brevity.
 The output you see below is intended to demonstrate the pattern, and you can repeat it to view all current license information for the base image of your choosing.

-#### Alpine
+### alpine

 Licensing information is not present in Alpine images, as is demonstrated below.
 The `-c` grep argument displays the number of copyrights found.

 ```console
 $ docker run --rm alpine:3.11 find . | grep -c copyright
 0
 ```

-#### Debian
+### debian

 Licensing information is present in Debian images, as is demonstrated below.